 However, experts have disagreed on who should be tested, when, and how frequently.
 Some are concerned about whether the benefits outweigh the risks of over diagnosis and overtreatment.

-The U.S. Preventive Services Task Force (USPTF) recommended against routine PSA screening in 2012, but in April 2017, the USPTF released preliminary new recommendations:
+In April 2017, the U.S. Preventive Services Task Force (USPTF) released preliminary new recommendations:

 - Screening isn’t recommended for men under 40 or for those 40 to 54 years old who are at average risk of prostate cancer.